 VERL AND DOROTHY MILLER NATIVE AMERICAN SCHOLARSHIP

-Eligible students includeNative American residents of Oregon attending or planning to attend an accredited school in Oregon to study a career and technical (CTE) field (i.e., dental hygienist, nursing assistant, x-ray technician, etc.).
-The awards are for $3,000 / year and are renewable for up to four years but students need to reapply each year.
+Eligible students includeNative American residents of Oregon attending or planning to attend an accredited school in Oregon to study a trade or vocational study (e.g., dental hygienist, nursing assistant, x-ray technician, etc.).
+Award amount varies, the award is automatically renewable for up to four years as long as the student meets criteria.

 HOWARD VOLLUM AMERICAN INDIAN SCHOLARSHIP

-Eligible students includeNative American residents of Clackamas, Multnomah, Washington and Clark counties seeking post-secondary education or training in science, technology, engineering or mathematics at an accredited school in the United States.
+Eligible students includeNative American residents of Clackamas, Multnomah, Washington, and Clark counties seeking post-secondary education or training in science, computer science, engineering or mathematics at an accredited school in the United States.
 The awards arefor $3,000 / year and are renewable for up to four years but students need to reapply each year.

 Criteria for both scholarships